-This is a description of how accessibility issues are
+This is a description of how accessibility

-you experience no problems, or have special needs while surfing the web, this
+Whether you experience no problems, or have special needs while surfing the web, this

 guide and description is written for you.